top of page

 I had to figure it out on my own.
 (One day I may write such a book myself, or at least a compendium of my personal experiences)

-I also, naturlich, took every opportunity to compose my own music.
+I also took every opportunity to compose my own music.
 First by writing the score to a production of Shakespeare's Twelfth Night for the Theater Department, which was a lot of fun!

 stageshot.jpg